GoogleCloudPlatform/inspec-gcp-cis-benchmark/README.md

-# GCP CIS 1.2.0 Benchmark Inspec Profile
+# GCP CIS 4.0.0 Benchmark Inspec Profile

-This repository holds the [Google Cloud Platform (GCP)](https://cloud.google.com/) [Center for Internet Security (CIS)](https://www.cisecurity.org) [version 1.2 Benchmark](https://www.cisecurity.org/benchmark/google_cloud_computing_platform/) [Inspec](https://www.inspec.io/) Profile.
+This repository holds the [Google Cloud Platform (GCP)](https://cloud.google.com/) [Center for Internet Security (CIS)](https://www.cisecurity.org) [version 4.0 Benchmark](https://www.cisecurity.org/benchmark/google_cloud_computing_platform/) [Inspec](https://www.inspec.io/) Profile.

-## Required Disclaimer
+## 🚧 Required Disclaimer

 This is not an officially supported Google product.
 This code is intended to help users assess their security posture on the Google Cloud against the CIS Benchmark.
 This code is not certified by CIS.

-## Coverage
+## ✅ Coverage

-The following GCP CIS v1.2.0 Benchmark Controls are not covered:
+The following GCP CIS v4.0.0 Benchmark Controls are not covered:

-- Identity and Access Management 1.2 - "Ensure that multi-factor authentication is enabled for all non-service accounts"
 - Identity and Access Management 1.3 - "Ensure that Security Key Enforcement is enabled for all admin accounts"
 - Identity and Access Management 1.12 - "Ensure API keys are not created for a project"
 - Identity and Access Management 1.13 - "Ensure API keys are restricted to use by only specified Hosts and Apps"
 - Identity and Access Management 1.14 - "Ensure API keys are restricted to only APIs that application needs access"
 - Identity and Access Management 1.15 - "Ensure API keys are rotated every 90 days"
+- Identity and Access Management 1.17 - "Ensure Secrets are Not Stored in Cloud Functions Environment Variables by Using Secret Manager"
+- Logging 2.14 - "Ensure 'Access Transparency' is 'Enabled'"
+- Networking 3.10 - "Use Identity Aware Proxy (IAP) to Ensure Only Traffic From Google IP Addresses are 'Allowed'"
+- VMs 4.10 - " Ensure That App Engine Applications Enforce HTTPS Connections"
+- VMs 4.12 - "Ensure the Latest Operating System Updates Are Installed On Your Virtual Machines in All Projects"
-- Cloud SQL Database Services 6.3 - "Ensure that MySql database instance does not allow anyone to connect with administrative privileges"
+- MySQL 6.1 - "Ensure that MySql database instances are secure"
-- Cloud SQL Database Services 6.4 - "Ensure that MySQL Database Instance does not allows root login from any Host"
+- BigQuery 7.4 - "Ensure that MySQL Database Instance does not allows root login from any Host"

-## Usage
+## 🚀 Usage

 ### Profile Inputs (see `inspec.yml` file)

 This profile uses InSpec Inputs to make the tests more flexible.
 You are able to provide inputs at runtime either via the `cli` or via `YAML files` to help the profile work best in your deployment.

-**pro tip**: Do not change the inputs in the `inspec.yml` file directly, either:
+**pro-tip**: Do not change the inputs in the `inspec.yml` file directly, either:

 - update them via the cli - via the `--input` flag
 - pass them in via a YAML file as shown in the `Example` - via the `--input-file` flag